 The Center assists with the coordination of the Labor Studies minor and Labor Studies Certificate Program for day and evening students.
 Students interested in learning more about labor studies, the labor movement using the Center’s library and Video collection, pursuing careers in labor relations or an internship with the Center, or a union, are encouraged to visit the Center located in downtown New Bedford or call 508- 999-4047.
 For more information:

 The University Library is at the center of the university’s educational activities, providing support for all academic programs and research.
 Physically, the library is also located near the center of the campus alongside the campanile.
-The largest building on campus with seating for 1,200 people, the library is open seven days a week during the fall and spring semesters.
+The library is open seven days a week during the fall and spring semesters.

+Your university ID, UMass Pass, is also your library card.
+It entitles you to use and borrow materials from the Claire T. Carney Library and the Law Library.
 The library offers a strong collection of books, journals, reference works, and databases to meet the needs of undergraduate and graduate students.
-Voyager, the online catalog, is the place to begin your search for materials.
-A constantly growing collection of electronic resources provides online access to journals and other information, many in full-text format.
-E-reserves, the digital reserve system permits students to use reserve items online.
-Remote access to the library databases is available to UMass Dartmouth students via your university email account at www.lib.umassd.edu
+Primo, our discovery system, is the place to begin your search for electronic or print materials.
+In addition, we subscribe to many subject-specific databases to provide scholarly articles for your research.
+Remote access to the library databases is available to UMass Dartmouth students via your university email account on our website.

 The Library staff is committed to providing you with the best facilities and services available.
 To make your work both productive and enjoyable, please, let us know whenever we can help.
 For more information about the library visit our web site at http://www.lib.umassd.edu